stefanbylund/zxnext_level9/compilation/games.md

 ### The Growing Pains of Adrian Mole

 Welcome to the second computer game to feature the contents of my diary - is there no such thing as privacy?
-Such is the price of fame I suppose.
+Such is the price of fame, I suppose.
 The aim of the game is to make decisions for me through multiple choice questions.
 Now I am more mature, life is even more complicated and I have even more decisions to make, so there is a lot of text in there and some very nice illustrations too.